SFTtech/openage-blog/content/technical/T0002-nyan_and_curve_roadmap.md

 but in the future should be far more sophisticated.
 It should be quite easy to improve and extend.

+Likewise, we have to add [many other abilities](https://github.com/SFTtech/openage/issues/816) to the new simulation.

+Once the demo is nearly as good as the current game, we just enable it as the new main function of the game.

 Sounds easy, right?
-Let's do it.
+Then let's do it.

 ## Questions